 Soc1101 Sociology of New Zealand Society (SLU Equivalent: SOC-3045)

 DANC 101 Dance and Popular Culture (Count to SLU PCA 100 level course)

 New Zealand and Pacific-Focused Courses recommended by Otago: https://www.otago.ac.nz/international/otago698256.pdf

 Students are encouraged to get involved in the University of Otago's cultural, sporting, and recreational activities.
 Students will receive a stipend to help defray the cost of participation in cultural enrichment activities.

 Kiwi students normally use study breaks to study; therefore, SLU students should plan to do the same.

-Pre-departure: The CIIS office organizes in depth orientation sessions on-campus prior to the students participation in the program.
-This includes a program specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
+Pre-departure: The CIIS office organizes in-depth orientation sessions on-campus prior to the students' participation in the program.
+This includes a program-specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
 There is also an orientation session lead by the CIIS office on culture shock, and what to expect, as well as safety and security while abroad.

-If you are interested in learning more about the New Zealand program please contact one of the following people.
+If you are interested in learning more about the New Zealand program please contact one of the following people:

-CIIS Office: Helen Huang, Director of Asia Programs - Questions about eligibility, program logistics, and other off-campus opportunities.
+CIIS Office: Helen Huang, Director of Asia Programs - Questions about eligibility, program logistics, academics, and other off-campus opportunities.